uni-due-syssec/eth-reentrancy-attack-patterns/README.md

 possible to write a contract, which does not perform any check on anything before sending ether.
 In this example the functionality transfers all the ether a user has invested.
-This example is exploitable only with a re-entrancy vulnerability.
-Currently this example is not detected by Sereum, since we assume that this is a rather unlikely case.
-We plan to detect this kind of Vulnerabilities in a future versions of Sereum.
+This example is exploitable only with a re-entrancy vulnerability. ~~Currently this example is not detected by Sereum, since we assume that this is a rather unlikely case.
+We plan to detect this kind of vulnerabilities in a future versions of sereum.~~

 | Tool            | Detected |
 | --------------- | --- |